-On clicking Send Update, the file is uploaded and the "Manage Partition Audio" dialog displays audio controls for affected partitions:
+On clicking Send Update, the file is uploaded and the "Manage Partition Media" dialog displays media controls for affected partitions:

-The screenshots above are from a 3-room Tesira system wherein each room has its own partition.
+The screenshots above are from a 3-room Tesira system wherein each room has its own partition with an additional partition for Video.
 A programmer can modify and test configuration or even commission a room while other rooms are in use.
 As shown above, the compiler makes sure that any partition that has not been modified is unaffected.
 Likewise, the Tesira system ensures that those partitions are not interrupted during a 'send configuration'.

 When hitting the "Compile All' button, Partitions are compiled in a numerical order.
 Each partition is considered as a separate entity and optimized for processing and I/O allocations.
 While not usually critical, changing the order in which Partitions are compiled might prove useful in some situations.
 This can be changed in the software under System→Compilation→Set Partition Compilation Order.

 In the same menu, there is also "Perform Global Optimization".
 This option can be selected after all partitions are successfully compiled.
 It will analyze the compilation results to find an equivalent, lower-cost equipment allocation, if one exists.
 This is particularly useful when a Tesira configuration is being built at the system design stage, and the most economical solution to run the configuration is desired.

 DSP Resource Usage Per Partition (Audio Partitions Only)